NOAA-OWP/t-route/contributing.md

 opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch."

 A pull request will allow someone else to look at your code with you to make sure that it is ready to share with the world.
-Most of the time, someone who was involved with preparing the code can be the reviewer; for major changes, it should be someone outside the core development team."
+Most of the time, someone who was involved with preparing the code can be the reviewer; for major changes, it should be someone outside the core development team.

 ### 13. Useful references
 - If some of the terminology used above is confusing - we agree.